dutchaug/beginners-workshop/lesson01/README.md

 rs/
 jni/
 ```

+> Note: Don't confuse the `src/main/resources` and the `src/main/java/res` folders.
+The former is for pure Java builds and the latter is used for Android resources.

 #### AndroidManifest.xml
 Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 Let's open up the AndroidManifest.xml file of the helloworld app which lives in the in `sample01/helloworld/src/main` folder.